qubit-science-club/meta_vqe/README.md

 This is the forked repository for the article "The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation", Alba Cervera-Lierta, Jakob S. Kottmann, Alán Aspuru-Guzik, [arXiv:2009.13545[quant-ph]](https://arxiv.org/abs/2009.13545).

 We used Meta-VQE algorithm to calculate ground state energies for 4 different systems - three 1D and one 2D.
-Below we present plots of our results.
+Below we present our results.

 __1D system - 7 qubits__